Using Map Layers

 Layer 7 — Wall Boundaries and Railings

-While using up all eight layers may be a bit excessive, it allows you to keep things organized and easy to handle.
-Further, it provides you with a greater range of options when designing tiles, as you have a greater number of tiles to work with.
+While using eight layers may be a bit excessive, it allows you to keep things organized and easy to handle.
+Further, it provides you with a greater range of options when designing tiles, as you have a greater number of tiles to mix and match.
 The above layers can thus all come together to make this:

 Notice that you can have multiple layers below everything else: this is so that you can use layer 0 for the ground, and add as many layers as you need for anything you need to show either on the ground, or above the player.
 In the example above, the layer that heroes and NPCs are drawn on is right in between layers 5 and 6, this provides 6 layers of floors, walls, embellishments, and what-have-you to design the map with. now, there is no need to copy the same layer structure, as different games will obviously have different needs.
 One key element to remember though is that using layers well can minimize the work you need to exert on your tiles.
 Because you can overlay many different things on the same tile, you need not redraw the same rock or table for each floor tile in your tile map.
 This can greatly reduce the number of tiles needed for a single map as the need to duplicate embellishments for each type of ground tile is done away with.
 Take the following for example: